Augustus: Heir to Caesar

-Upon his adoption, Octavian assumed his great-uncle's name Gaius Julius Caesar.
-Roman citizens adopted into a new family usually retained their old nomen in cognomen form (e.g., Octavianus for one who had been an Octavius, Aemilianus for one who had been an Aemilius).
-There is no evidence that Octavian officially used the name Octavianus, as it would have made his adoptive origins too obvious, yet some of his contemporaries did refer to him as Octavianus.
-(Note: For further information, see Cicero.
-"Letters to Atticus") Historians usually refer to the new Caesar as Octavian during the time between his adoption and his assumption of the name Augustus in 27 BC, to avoid confusing the dead dictator with his heir.
+In 44 BC, Octavius was at Apollonia, Illyria, when Julius Caesar was made Rome's first dictator perpetuo ('dictator in perpetuity') in February, and then assassinated on the Ides of March (15 March).
+Octavius consulted with Caesar's officers in Macedonia before sailing for Italy to ascertain his political fortunes.
+Caesar had no living legitimate children under Roman law.
+His will made Octavius his main heir with the condition that he assume the dead dictator's name.
+After landing near Brundisium in southern Italy, Octavius received a copy of the will, which bequeathed him three-quarters of Caesar's estate.
+(Note: Quintus Pedius and Lucius Pinarius were the remaining heirs, likely the children of Caesar's elder sister.
+Contra Nicolaus Damascenus, Octavian was not adopted by Caesar during the latter's life.)
+Against the advice of his stepfather Philippus, Octavius accepted Caesar's will on 8 May 44 BC.
+He purported that Caesar adopted him as his son and assumed the name Gaius Julius Caesar.
+His stepfather, Cicero, and other contemporaries referred to him as Octavianus.

-Octavian could not rely on his limited funds to make a successful entry into the upper echelons of the Roman political hierarchy.
-After a warm welcome by Caesar's soldiers at Brundisium, Octavian demanded a portion of the funds that were allotted by Caesar for the intended war against the Parthian Empire in the Middle East.
+Octavian could not rely on his limited funds to make a successful entry into politics.
+After a warm welcome by Caesar's soldiers at Brundisium, he demanded a portion of the funds allotted by Caesar for his eastern war against the Parthians.
 This amounted to 700 million sesterces stored at Brundisium, the staging ground in Italy for military operations in the east.
-A later senatorial investigation into the disappearance of the public funds took no action against Octavian since he subsequently used that money to raise troops against the Senate's archenemy Mark Antony.
-Octavian made another bold move in 44 BC when, without official permission, he appropriated the annual tribute that had been sent from Rome's Near Eastern province to Italy.

-Octavian began to bolster his personal forces with Caesar's veteran legionaries and with troops designated for the Parthian war, gathering support by emphasizing his status as heir to Caesar.
-On his march to Rome through Italy, Octavian's presence and newly acquired funds attracted many, winning over Caesar's former veterans stationed in Campania.
-By June, he had gathered an army of 3,000 loyal veterans, paying each a bonus of 500 denarii.
+(Note: A later senatorial investigation into the disappearance of the public funds took no action against Octavian since he then used that money to raise troops against the Senate's enemy Mark Antony.)
+Octavian made another bold move when, without official permission, he appropriated the annual tribute from Rome's province of Asia to Italy.
+He also began to recruit Caesar's veterans and men designated for the Parthian war.
+On his march to Rome through Italy, Octavian's presence and newly acquired riches won over many, including Caesar's veterans stationed in Campania.
+By June, he had gathered an army of 3,000 men, paying each a bonus of 500 denarii, which was more than twice a soldier's annual pay.